SharonRoseChikuta/Triplex/README.md

 We have added expression to the notify the player of the hints.

 Code is conforming to Unreal Coding Standards as listed on their website.
-They suggest using CamelCase intead of snake_case
+They suggest using UperCamelCase intead of snake_case